Potential Rocky Shoals Ahead: Forewarned Is Forearmed, Let's Prepare

 Remember that saying people say?
 "Sell in May and go away."
 I usually scoff, but not this time

 On May 8, the Bureau of Labor Statistics will publish the employment report for all of April.
 People will well remember that only weeks ago we in the US of A were blessed with an unemployment rate unmatched in 50 years.
 Instead, they will hear that we now have an unemployment rate at or just below 20%.
-This is a number unmatched since the horrible days of the Great Depression, of the ’30s.
-So far the stock market has shrugged off all the jobless numbers, however, the last monthly employment report we had was on April 3 (for March) when we had an unemployment print of 4.5% we did sell off pretty hard.
+This is a number unmatched since the horrible days of the Great Depression, of the '30s.
+So far, the stock market has shrugged off all the jobless numbers, however, the last monthly employment report we had was on April 3 (for March) when we had an unemployment print of 4.5%, we did sell off pretty hard.
 I think that when we print 16% to 19% or even a 20% unemployment figure, and if we have floated up toward 3,000 on the S&P 500, the air will be let out of the market.
-We may get that dip that everyone is hoping for, but will be so scared they won’t take the leap.
+We may get that dip that everyone is hoping for but will be so scared they won't take the leap.
 If you open yourself up to the possibility and be ready to redeploy cash against it you will have the ability to buy when everyone is panicking.

 That's the danger I want to warn you about.
 You may ask me if I have a high conviction on this occurring?
 I would reply that the market would have to have a much weaker VIX like I said, somewhere in the 20s, and an elevated index level in the high 2900s.
-So it's about levels, and the market not anticipating a shocking unemployment percentage number.
+So, it's about levels, and the market not anticipating a shocking unemployment percentage number.
 Also, if you stop going sideways, you stop the consolidation, and in our case where any further upward movement stretches credulity on valuation, I think a slam down is a very logical assumption.

 If we don't have the euphoria beforehand, and we stay in the current range, we still could sell, but the whoosh won't be as scary.
 How low can we go?
 Let's start with 2650, and then 2500 if that prior level doesn't hold.
 From 3000 2650 is plenty scary especially if it happens nearly all at once.

-Based upon this possible outcome I'm going to ask you to de-risk
+Based upon this possible outcome, I'm going to ask you to de-risk

 Please begin to go back to building cash.
 I'm asking you to stop taking cash out of your stash for trades and turn to rebuild that stash back to 25% to 35% percent of your trading account.
 By now, you all know the drill.
 Every day from now to May 8 trim off a few shares of every old position that you have in your trading account.
 Once again, this is not about your investing, never sell your investments.
 This also is not about your emergency cash which you should never touch unless there is an emergency, and it should be at least six months of your everyday expenses.
 No, this cash building is part of how you manage risk in your trading.
-Also if you do have large holdings that you want to hold on to for longer-term trades, please learn how to write calls against those positions.
+Also, if you do have large holdings that you want to hold on to for longer-term trades, please learn how to write calls against those positions.
 The VIX is elevated enough that you could write weekly calls, 10% out of the money, and generate significant revenue on them.
 This should be a regular habit for you as a way to generate revenue and protect your principle.

 If I'm correct, and the VIX continues to fall then the calls you write today, or Monday will have an accelerated degradation of principle.
 You want that.
 The faster your short call loses value, the faster you can close that position and capture that premium.
 What if I'm wrong?
 Well, I'm asking you to generate cash slowly, so if stocks do perform well next week you will retain the bulk of the gains as the week progresses.
-Also, I'm asking you to build 25% to 35%, that means you still will likely have about 70% of the gains anyway.
+Also, I'm asking you to build 25% to 35%, which means you still will likely have about 70% of the gains anyway.
 Also, this discipline helps remove the emotion from taking profits.
 You want to eliminate emotion from high-performance activities if you want to do it successfully.
 At some point, if you are trading, you need to take profits and losses, doing it to lower your risk profile is the best way to do it.

 If you really must trade, be a fast money trader.
 If a position you take is not working, close it out as soon as possible.
 Also, expend less than you conserve, so if you sell X, buy X - Y, so that at the end of the day you have more cash than when you started.
-Obviously you don’t trim new trades until you are ready.
+Obviously, you don't trim new trades until you are ready.
 This is about the overall trading portfolio.

 Insider Corner